About Me

 I believe that simply making our products easier to use can change the world.

 A simpler user experience empowers people to accomplish more, do more, and create more.
 If we add just a little bit of intelligence, either artificial intelligence or natural, to everything we make, the world will be a smarter place for it.
 Likewise, if we add just a little bit of joy into everything we make, the world will be a happier place.
+I have over twenty years experience in professional design, ranging from small startups going from zero to one and large enterprise projects worth hundreds of millions of dollars.
+No matter what you are trying to build, I can help.

 My Design Process